dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/opt_scaling.rst

 You can achieve an even bigger improvement by skipping symbolic construction altogether, working directly with variable labels and a single BQM object.

 The following small example demonstrates the performance difference.
-See :ref:`Symbolic Math <intro_symbolic_math>` for a discussion of the difference between variables and labels.
+See the :ref:`concept_symbolic_math` section for a discussion of the difference between variables and labels.

 .. testcode::